georgevans/Phishing-Email-Detection/README.md

 A program to detect Phishing emails using a Multinomial naive bayes ML model

 # Phishing email detection project
-## Overview
+## Summary

-This project will be a python based tool to detect phishing emails using ML.
+- Built an ML model using Multinomial Naive Bayes to detect phishing emails
-Project goals
+- Cleaned and standardized large multi-source datasets (>30,000 emails)
-- Train a basic ML model on a real dataset
+- Achieved 92–93% accuracy on balanced external datasets
-- Classify an email as phishing or legit
+- Developed a Flask-based frontend UI for easy model interaction
-- Build a interface to test emails
+- Designed for real-world testing and extensibility (Docker)

 ## Searching for and cleaning data
 I found this kaggle dataset to use: https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset